 Anyone who feels their condition may be reflected by the above is urged to seek professional intervention at the earliest opportunity.

-Above eBooks now available on Amazon for immediate download. $4.99.
+Above eBook, Childhood Trauma And Its Link To CPTSD, now available on Amazon for immediate download.
 Click here.

 David Hosier BSc Hons; MSc; PGDE(FAHE).Click here for reuse options!